 Top 11 things to do in Budapest

-1. One of my favourite things to do in any city is to walk around aimlessly just to soak in the vibe, the history and the monumental heritage that the city embodies.
+One of my favourite things to do in any city is to walk around aimlessly just to soak in the vibe, the history and the monumental heritage that the city embodies.
 A walk by the Danube river that separates the two cities of Buda and Pest is a pure delight.
 Alternately you could take walking tours which are available in plenty for tourists and are often free – this is the best way to get a fair introduction of the city and its history.
+And believe me, the calm and quiet that this place has at the offer, makes it one of the best places to visit in Budapest

-3. Fall in love with the diverse architecture in this city that comprise of Gothic, Neo Gothic, Renaissance and Art Deco.
+Fall in love with the diverse architecture in this city that comprises Gothic, Neo-Gothic, Renaissance and Art Deco.
 Every turn around the corner will only leave you in awe of these stupendous works of art.
-You simply cannot miss a metro ride – it is one of the oldest metro lines in the world which was built in 1896.
+You simply cannot miss a metro ride – it is one of the oldest metro lines in the world which was built in 1896 and has been one of the most famous points of interest since at least the late 20th century.

-4. The Chain bridge that links the city of Buda and Pest and it is a symbolic site in the history of Hungary.
-A walk on this bridge gives you a panoramic view of the cities.
+The Chain bridge that links the city of Buda and Pest and it is a symbolic site in the history of Hungary.
+A walk on this bridge gives you a panoramic view of the cities making it one of the must visit places in Budapest.

 The Operation Theatre themed Chemical laboratory Bar

-9. Hop on a train for a day trip to the capital city of Slovakia – Bratislava.
+Another one of the good things to do in Budapest would be for you to hop on a train for a day trip to the capital city of Slovakia – Bratislava.
 It’s a two and a half hours ride.
-Its old town charm is quite rewarding and walk through all of the old town – it’s very pretty.
+Its old town charm is quite rewarding and walks through all of the old town – it’s very pretty.
 Visit the Art Nouveau style Blue Church (St. Elizabeth’s Church), take pictures with the various statues in old town – Most famous is the statue called Cumil.
 He dates back to 1997 and is a funny guy looking up from a street manhole.
 You can’t say you’ve been to Bratislava without taking a photo with him.
-Also look for the walking tours.
+Also, look for the walking tours, rather I would suggest go for one and you would know why I have included it in my list of things to do in Budapest

 Hey there travel bugs!
 Glad you made it to my blog.
 The journey is going to be worth it—I promise.